oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

   @@ Info: If the introspector job fails or you see any other unexpected issue, see 'User Guide -> Manage WebLogic Domains -> Model in Image -> Debugging' in the documentation.
   ```

-If you run `kubectl get pods -n sample-domain1-ns --watch`, then you should see the introspector run and your WebLogic server pods start.
+If you run `kubectl get pods -n sample-domain1-ns --watch`, then you should see the introspector run and your WebLogic Server pods start.
 The output should look something like this:

   ```
   $ kubectl get pods -n sample-domain1-ns --watch